The Event Editor allows you to add point events to dominant routes in case route concurrences exist.

 - Choose Prevent measures not on route to prevent erroneous input while characterizing a route with point events.

-This data validation option ensures that the input measure value falls within the minimum and maximum range of measure values on the selected route.
+This data validation option ensures that the input measure value falls in the minimum and maximum range of measure values on the selected route.

 - Check the Save events to dominant routes check box.

 This option can be configured to be checked or unchecked by default using the Event Editor's configuration file.
-For more information, see Configuring the Event Editor web application.
+For more information, see Configuring the Event Editor web app.

 - Click Next.